 - Ask for referrals.
 Referrals are a good place to start your search for a criminal defense attorney.
 You can ask family, friends, and co-workers about lawyers they’ve used in the past and the results the lawyer achieved for them.
 This process can help steer you in the right direction.

 - Look for a lawyer who specializes in criminal law.
 Many lawyers practice several areas of the law.
 However, choosing an attorney who focuses their practice on criminal defense can be a major boon to your case.
 You can rest assured that such an attorney will know the laws, rules, and procedures that apply in your case.

 - Choose an experienced attorney.
 Criminal law and procedure are highly complicated.
-You need an experienced criminal defense lawyer to help you navigate your case.
 You should find an attorney with experience handling cases like yours.
 Your lawyer should also have ample trial experience.
 If your attorney is a Board Certified Criminal Law Specialist, all the better.

 What Should I Do If I Am Arrested in San Jose, CA?